yilinglin597/stockx_webscraping/README.md

 # stockx_webscraping

-Analyze which Nike sneakers models are worthy investment.
+Analyze which Nike sneakers are worth investing.